 - How should I prepare my house for the hurricane?

-- Does renters or homeowners insurance cover power outages?
+- Does renters or homeowners insurance cover general power outages in your neighborhood?

 - I was forced to evacuate my home due to the hurricane.
 Does my policy cover me?

 - When can I expect my property to be inspected after a hurricane?

 - My home was flooded during this hurricane.
 I’m covered, right?

 - My roof was damaged from this storm, and I had to put up a tarp to prevent further damages.
 Can I be reimbursed?

 - I tried to buy a policy before the hurricane, and my policy start date is over a week away.
 Why can’t I get coverage now?